 GASB Statement No. 75 assumes the liability is solely the obligation of the employer, because they benefit from employee services.
 OPEB contributions come from these employers and health care plan enrollees which pay a portion of the health care costs in the form of a monthly premium.
 The Ohio Revised Code permits, but does not require, the retirement systems to provide healthcare to eligible benefit recipients.
-Any change to benefits or funding could significantly affect the net OPEB liability.
-Resulting adjustments to the net OPEB liability would be effective when the changes are legally enforceable.
+Any change to benefits or funding could significantly affect the net OPEB liability (asset).
+Resulting adjustments to the net OPEB liability (asset) would be effective when the changes are legally enforceable.
 The retirement systems may allocate a portion of the employer contributions to provide for these OPEB benefits.

-The proportionate share of each plan's unfunded benefits is presented as a long-term net OPEB liability on the accrual basis of accounting.
+The proportionate share of each plan's unfunded benefits is presented as a long-term net OPEB liability or fully-funded benefits as a long-term net OPEB asset on the accrual basis of accounting.
 Any liability for contractually-required OPEB contributions outstanding at the end of the fiscal year is included in intergovernmental payable on both the accrual and modified accrual bases of accounting.